-In this Insivia Insight, Patrick talks about the process of A/B testing and how it can be used to increase conversions on your website.
+In this Insivia Insight, we talk about the process of A/B testing and how it can be used to increase conversions on your website.
 A/B testing is a surefire way to identify strengths and weaknesses in your digital marketing strategy.

 In a nutshell, A/B testing is a process used to determine optimal design, content, or functional elements on a website.
 But A/B testing is not limited just to that.
 Some of the other applications include: